Mircea-MMXXI/azapy/predocs/RiskBased_intro.md

 1. **_Minimization of risk for targeted expected rate of return._** This is the most common portfolio optimization strategy.
-It returns portfolios along the efficient frontier (blue line in Fig 1 and 2).
+It returns portfolios along the efficient frontier (blue line in Figs. 1 and 2).
 The strategy requires the user to input the desired value of the expected rate of return.
-This value must be between the expected rate of return of the efficient portfolio with minimum risk and the highest rate of return among the portfolio components.
-If the input value is outside of this range than it will automatically default to the nearby limit.
-In the code this strategy is designated by setting `rtype='Risk'`.
+This value must be between the expected rate of return of minimum risk portfolio and the highest expected rate of return among the portfolio components.
+If the input value is outside of this range then it will automatically default to the nearby limit.
+In our implementation this strategy is designated by setting `rtype='Risk'`.
-2. **_Maximization of $\rho$-Sharpe ratio._** This is the portfolio with the highest
-expected excess rate of return per unit of risk hold by the investor.
-It is a very popular strategy among investors.
-In the code this strategy is designated by setting `rtype='Sharpe'`.
-3. **_Minimization of inverse $\rho$-Sharpe ratio._** Obviously, this strategy is
-logically equivalent with the one above.
-It returns the same portfolio weights.
-However, from a mathematical point of view, the direct minimization of inverse Sharpe ratio is a different programming problem than the direct maximization of Sharpe ratio.
-Both methods have proved to be very stable with similar computational times.
-For completeness, we choose to make available this implementation under the setting `rtype='Sharpe2'`.
-4. **_Minimum risk portfolio._** This is the efficient portfolio with minimum risk (the most left limit of the *efficient frontier*).
+2. **_Minimum risk portfolio._** This is the efficient portfolio with minimum risk (the most left limit of the *efficient frontier*).
 It is a common strategy among professional investor.
 It is available under the setting `rtype='MinRisk'`.
-5. **_Maximization of expected rate of return for targeted risk value._**
+3. **_Maximization of expected rate of return for targeted risk value._**
 The strategy returns portfolios along the efficient frontier (blue line in Fig. 1 and 2).
 Requires the user to enter the desired value of risk.
 In general it is not intuitive for an investor to specify outright a rational value for risk.
-However, this strategy is useful if we want to find an efficient portfolio that has the same risk as  benchmark portfolio.
-The most common example is the efficient portfolio with the same risk as the equal weights portfolio.
-In the code this strategy is designated by setting `rtype='InvNrisk'`.
-Our implementation allowed to enter any benchmark portfolio by specifying its weights.
+However, this strategy is useful if we want to find an efficient portfolio that has the same risk as a  benchmark portfolio.
+The most common example is the efficient portfolio with the same risk as the equal weighted portfolio.
+In our implementation this strategy is designated by setting `rtype='InvNrisk'`.
+It allowed to enter any benchmark portfolio by specifying the weights (long only, *i.e.* non-negative weights).
-6. **_Maximization of the expected rate of return for a fix risk-aversion factor._**
+4. **_Maximization of the expected rate of return for fixed risk-aversion factor._**
 In this strategy the optimal portfolio weights maximize the quantity $R -\lambda \rho$, where $R$ is the portfolio expected rate of returns, $\rho$ is the risk, and $\lambda$ is the *risk-aversion* factor. $\lambda$ takes values between $0$ and
 $+\infty$.
-For $\lambda=0$ the optimal portfolio will contain only the asset with higher expected rate of return.
-This is the rightmost point along the *efficient frontier*.
+For $\lambda=0$ the optimal portfolio is the single asset portfolio where the entire capital is allocated to the component with the highest expected rate of return.
+This is the rightmost
+point along the *efficient frontier*.
 For $\lambda=+\infty$ the optimal portfolio is the *minimum risk portfolio*, the leftmost point on the *efficient frontier*.
 Any other values for $\lambda$ will lead to an optimal portfolio along the *efficient frontier*.
 In general it is not intuitive for an investor to specify a rational value for the *risk-aversion* factor.
-The same value of $\lambda$ may lead to different portfolio compositions under different dispersion measures and market conditions.
-Therefore, a direct engagement of
+Note that the same value of $\lambda$ may lead to different portfolio compositions for different dispersion measures and market conditions.
+Therefore, a direct use of
 this strategy, by specifying a desired value for $\lambda$, may not be convenient.
 However, this strategy may be useful if it is combined with a strategy to estimate the value of *risk-aversion* factor based on market conditions (*e.g.* technical analysis, etc.).
-In the code this optimization strategy is designated by setting `rtype='RiskAverse'`.
+In our implementation this optimization strategy is designated by setting `rtype='RiskAverse'`.
+5. **_Maximization of $\rho$-Sharpe ratio._** This is the portfolio with the highest
+expected excess rate of return per unit of risk hold by the investor.
+It is a very popular strategy among investors.
+In our implementation this strategy is designated by setting `rtype='Sharpe'`.
+6. **_Minimization of inverse $\rho$-Sharpe ratio._** Obviously, this strategy is
+logically equivalent with the one above.
+It returns the same portfolio weights.
+However, from a numerical point of view, the minimization of inverse Sharpe ratio and the maximization of Sharpe ratio have quite different implementations.
+Both implementation have similar accuracy and computational speed.
+For completeness, we chose
+to make available this implementation under the setting `rtype='Sharpe2'`.

 **azapy** package covers, 9 risk-based dispersion measures $\times$ 6